 Some tarot readers are well-established before they decide to officially start a business.
 If you have been reading tarot on the side for years, you might already have a reliable client roster that you can grow from.

 Others might not have a strong client roster, but perhaps have been running a popular tarot blog or YouTube channel for years and have fans who are dying to schedule a reading.

 If you fall into one such category, then you might find it a bit easier to start to build a business.

 But if you have had little to no visibility in the industry, even if you’ve been reading tarot for years, then your expectations for you business will have to be measured on that.
 And you might have to hustle a little harder to be seen and heard as a result.

 I certainly fell into the latter example.
 Even though I’d been using tarot for years when I decided to start my business, most people who knew me knew me as a writer.
-I had done a lot of tarot readings, and definitely felt it was time to go pro, but I had a lot of groundwork to cover when it came to promoting my tarot skills.
-It did help that I at least had an online presence as it was, but I did have to transition and grow a whole new audience for my business.
+It did help that I at least had that, as I already had a website and was active online.
+But I did have to transition and grow a whole new audience for my business.

 You can say, “I’ve been reading tarot for 10 years,” but if someone is only hearing about you for the first time, you’re all new to them, period.
 Word of mouth and referrals really do go a long way in this line of work, and a tarot business is truly built one client at a time.